StanfordPL/x64asm/README.txt

 Completeness:
-x64asm supports the entire ring 3 application level subset of the x86_64 instruction set, including the most recent AVX extensions.
+x64asm supports the entire ring 3 application level subset of the x86_64 instruction set, including the most recent AVX2/BMI1/BMI2/FMA extensions.

 Correctness:
 Compared to other x86 assemblers, the majority of the source in the x64asm